bianjieai/spartan-cosmos/docs/get-started/installation.md

 source ~/.bashrc
 ```

-Verify that `go` has been installed successfully
+Verify that `go` has been installed successfully.

 ```bash
 go version